haraldegger/docker-wordpress/README.md

 Introduction
 ============

-docker-wordpress is a pure docker container providing wordpress hosting.
+docker-php is a pure docker container providing the functionality of a php web server.
-The goal of this project is to provide you a simple standalone solution for a specific problem: wordpress in a nutshell.
+The goal of this project is to provide you a simple standalone solution for a specific problem: PHP in a nutshell.
 This project does not use advanced techniques like Kubernetes or Docker Compose to provide you its functionalities.\
 It is very much comparable to a virtual private server (VPS), but instead of running on a virtual machine (VM) it is running in a docker container.

 Why should I use it?
 ============
-There are already so many docker containers available, which offer similar functionalities and there exist even more providers which offer wordpress hosting as a service.\
+There are already so many docker containers available, which offer similar functionalities and there exist even more providers which offer PHP as a service.\
 But: **Don't give away your freedom of such critical infrastructure!**\
 This might be the backbone of your online presence, **so don't make you depend on anyone!**\
 - It is very simple, therefore easy to use and to maintain